DylanMcComas/applehealth/README.md

 ### 🤖 AI Analysis

-The new AI analysis feature (Option 7) will:
+The AI analysis options (9–18) will:

 - Analyze all your exported health data
 - Provide personalized insights using ChatGPT